 2. Plan for minimum required shifts

 Plan for minimum required shifts.
 Also take into account a possibly quieter period and a lower work pressure.
-By setting a minimum required shifts, fewer employees may need to be scheduled and you can check if you at least have enough shifts.
+By setting a lower amount of minimum required shifts, fewer employees may need to be scheduled and you can check if you at least have enough shifts.

-Make shifts available to employees so that they can schedule themselves in .
+Make shifts available to employees so that they can schedule themselves.
 By involving employees in the planning process, the employees who are available will often want to work an extra shift.